Rosneft suing Exxon-led oil project over dispute between neighbours

-MOSCOW, July 24 (Reuters) - Russian oil major Rosneft’s $1.4 billion lawsuit against the ExxonMobil-led Sakhalin-1 consortium relates to a row over how oil should be shared between the Sakhalin-1 concession and an adjacent Rosneft field, court papers show.
+MOSCOW (Reuters) - Russian oil major Rosneft’s (ROSN.MM) $1.4 billion lawsuit against the ExxonMobil-led (XOM.N) Sakhalin-1 consortium relates to a row over how oil should be shared between the Sakhalin-1 concession and an adjacent Rosneft field, court papers show.

+By bringing the legal action, Rosneft is taking on one of its closest foreign partners: Rosneft and ExxonMobil have multiple joint projects.
+But Rosneft and its powerful boss Igor Sechin have a track record of assertively fighting their corner in commercial disputes.

 Rosneft filed the suit in the Sakhalin district arbitration court in Russia’s far east, accusing the consortium of unjust enrichment, an allegation the consortium denied.
 Rosneft did not disclose the exact nature of the dispute.